Zaid-Ajaj/gitbook-template/chapters/getting-started.md

 cd my-awesome-book
 ```

 At this point you have the template as a git repo on your machine pointing to the original git repo of the template.
-You don't want this, you want the local repo to point to one of your repos on github, so the to this, you follow these steps:
+You don't want this, you want the local repo to point to one of your repos on github, so the to do this, you follow these steps:

  - Create an empty git repo on github, don't include anything yet
  - Create an empty `gh-pages` branch from github